Bang Bang Chicken with Somen Noodles

-Steamed chicken breast, silky somen noodles and a rich sesame sauce make a sensational trio, ideal for a summer lunch.
+Steamed chicken breast, silky somen noodles and a rich sesame sauce make a sensational trio in this Asian recipe, ideal for a summer lunch.
 By Reiko Hashimoto, Cook Japan Stay Slim Live Longer, Bloomsbury Publishing

 - Preparation Time30 mins

 - 2 large skinless chicken breasts or 4 small skinless chicken breasts

 - 2cm piece of ginger, peeled and thinly sliced

 - handful of salad leaves

 For the sesame sauce